Triple-Negative Breast Cancer

 Each treatment has different side effects.
 And each person might have different reactions to these side effects.
 Ask your healthcare provider about specific treatment side effects.
-They will explain what they will do to help you manage treatment side effects, and what you can do to help yourself.
+They’ll explain what they’ll do to help you manage treatment side effects, and what you can do to help yourself.

 Can TNBC be prevented?

-Researchers don’t know all the factors that cause triple negative breast cancer.
-They have identified the BRAC1 gene mutation as one potential cause for triple negative breast cancer.
-Unfortunately, you can’t prevent BRAC1 because you inherit this gene mutation from your parents.
+Researchers don’t know all the factors that cause triple-negative breast cancer.
+They have identified the BRAC1 gene mutation as one potential cause of TNBC.
+Unfortunately, you can’t prevent a BRAC1 change because you inherit this gene mutation from your parents.

 But there are steps that help prevent breast cancers, including TNBC: